The purpose is to ensure students understand their obligations and provide payments in a timely manner.

 Bursar Hold & Enrollment Policy

-- A student with an outstanding balance will have a bursar hold placed on his or her account.
+- A student with an outstanding balance will have a Bursar Transcript Hold placed on his or her account.
 The hold will prevent the student from accessing his or her academic records including transcripts and diplomas until the account is paid in full.

 - A bursar hold will prevent the student from enrolling in future semesters.
 Students with outstanding balances greater than $1,000 will not be allowed to enroll in the next semester.